Does The UK Still Use Landfill

 TermDefinition

-Compostingdecomposition of organic waste into compost
+Compostingdecomposition of organic waste into compost, turning biodegradable municipal waste into a valuable resource,

 Anaerobic Digestionbreakdown of organic waste with bacteria, in the absence of oxygen